 Definition of Citizenship

 Citizenship is a status acquired by becoming a registered member of the state by law.
 Any person can become a member of the state by satisfying the legal requirements of the respective country.
-In simple terms, the virtue of being the citizen of the country is called citizenship.
+In simple terms, the virtue of being a citizen of the country is called citizenship.

-By inheritance, marriage, birth, naturalization are the ways to become a recognized citizen of the country.
+By inheritance, marriage, birth, naturalization and registration are the ways to become a recognized citizen of the country.
 Every state grants some legal rights and privileges to its citizens, and they are also bound to follow the rules and regulations framed by the government of the respective country.

 Once the person becomes a citizen of the state, he has the right to vote, work, reside, pay taxes and take an active part in the country.
 Every person is a citizen of the country where he/she is born, but to become a citizen of some other country, one needs to apply for it.